 Victimhood, Survival and Societal Transformation among the Yezidis

-In 2014, the Yezidi- a religious community with historical roots in the Sinjar area of northern Iraq – had repeatedly been targeted by the Islamic State’s (IS) violence against the Yezidis, resulting in mass executions, enslavements, and displacements: thousands of Yezidis were executed and large numbers of women and children were taken hostages and subsequently sold as slaves.
-The violence IS executed has been unprecedented even by its own vicious standards.
+In 2014, the Yezidi- a religious community with historical roots in the Sinjar area of northern Iraq – had repeatedly been targeted by the Islamic State’s (IS) violence against the Yezidis: thousands of Yezidis were executed and large numbers of women and children were taken hostages and subsequently sold as slaves.
 While the Yezidis have historically developed a strong sense of existential threat perception as a marginalized minority, the IS assault has pushed the community to the brink of survival.
-Most of Sinjar remains inhabitable and many surviving Yezidis continue their existence as displaced people and refugees in Iraqi Kurdistan and Western countries.

 This project is a collaboration among the University of Central Florida, London School of Economics and Political Science, and the American University of Kurdistan.
-It brings together scholars from the United States, Iraqi Kurdistan, and the United Kingdom to offer a unique social science perspective on the Yezidi religious community in the wake of genocidal violence.
-The project addresses a series of questions about three dimensions of Yezidi religion by empirically focusing on the lived experience of Yezidis: (1) the transformation and resiliency of Yezidi beliefs and norms in the wake of the genocidal violence, (2) the evolution of gender relations among the Yezidis in the wake of sexual enslavement of Yezidi women, and (3) the nature of relations between Yezidis and Sunni Arabs and Kurds.
+The project addresses a series of questions about the dimensions of Yezidi religion by empirically focusing on the lived experience of Yezidis.
 While IS atrocities against the Yezidis have received significant media attention, their lingering effects on Yezidis’ lives and relations between them remain unexplored.